THE JOMO STORY

 I was feeling this flatness in 2012.

 I'd just watched a documentary with a scene of a priest conducting a blessing service for smart phones.
 Here was a person, dressed in holy vestments, calling on the God of the Universe to bless a Blackberry.
 Blessing blackberries - actual harvested food - to our bodies’ use, would have been one thing, but blessing a Blackberry - a piece of glass, metal, and plastic designed to speed our lives to the brink of exhaustion - was quite another.
-There was something wrong with this picture.
+To me, there was something wrong with this picture.

 It was here I discovered an abundance of time I never thought I had.
 I experienced peace, a quietness of mind, I had been hungering for.
 I found connection with neighbours, strangers and friends, because I was forced to turn to people (Like the day I locked my baby and my keys inside the house.
 Yup, that happened.) rather than Google for help.